 Mansions (A Large Apartment Complex with Many Floors)

-These high-rise apartment buildings often located everywhere in Japan.
-One thing to look for is whether the apartment you choose has “RC” walls (these are made of concrete) or thinner walls.
+These high-rise apartment buildings are often found everywhere in Japan.
+One thing to look for is whether the apartment you choose has “RC” walls (made of concrete) or thinner walls.

 Traditional Japanese Houses